Therealchainman/archive-cp/algorithms/fenwick_trees.md

 Fenwick trees are a data structure that can be used to efficiently calculate dynamic prefix sums in a table of numbers.

+Popularly also known as Binary Indexed Trees (BIT).

 ### IMPLEMENTED IN C++ PURQ

 The thing that I need to know about a fenwick tree datastructure is how to use it.
 It is useful for when you need to